breaches-net/website/README.md

 Some more things to note when submitting:

-- If there is no passwords, put "N/A".
+- If there is no passwords, put "N/A" for the hashes value.
+If passwords are not hashed with anything put "plaintext".
+If multiple hashing algorithms are used throughout the database (I.e. if they upgraded their systems, and switched from bcrypt to argon2id) then list all the different ones that were used.
 - Make sure the date is correct, or if you're updating a current entry change the "date" value to the current day.
-- If a website was breached in the past but it needs to be listed again, add a number at the end of the name, (e.g. ogusers-com-1.md, ogusers-com-2.md)
+- If a website was breached in the past but it needs to be listed again due to another breach, add a number at the end of the name, (e.g. ogusers-com-1.md, ogusers-com-2.md)